The 50 Best Walmart Deals to Shop This Week

-Walmart has great deals for the spring season.
-Save on tech, kitchen, vacuums, beauty and more.
+Summer sales are getting started at Walmart.
+Shop the best deals on tech, cookware, beauty and more.

-Spring has sprung, and with it comes one of the best excuses to breathe new life into your home and wardrobe.
-After all, spring is the season of renewal for a reason.
-Whether your kitchen, closet, bedding or everyday gadgets could use a refresh, Walmart's spring savings have you covered.
+Memorial Day may not be until Monday, May 27, but Walmart is already bringing the summer heat with incredible savings on must-have items.
+Whether your kitchen, closet, bedding or everyday gadgets could use an update, Walmart's summer savings have you covered.
+This week's deals at Walmart will get you more than ready for all the sunny days ahead.

 Featuring low prices across every category, the latest Walmart deals include impressive discounts from top brands like Apple, La Mer, Keurig, Drew Barrymore's Beautiful line and more.
-If you still need to complete your spring cleaning, Walmart's sale on Dyson vacuums and air purifiers is brimming with discounts on game-changing household essentials.
+If you still need to finish up your Mother's Day shopping, Walmart's sale on Mother's Day gifts is brimming with thoughtful presents for every mom in your life.

 From top-tier cookware sets to noise-cancelling headphones and Samsung's Frame TV, shop the best Walmart deals available today.
 Be sure to add these finds to your cart fast because these deals won't last long.
 To get free shipping with all your orders, member prices on gas, access to amazing deals and exclusive access to members-only Walmart.com events, you can sign up for Walmart+ here.